 Just what is going on inside the Bruckner Belvedere rooms?

-Since the actual Belvedere Palace is now the home of an art museum, one would think that the staff would want to maximaze their abilty to attract visitors by making these rooms a place to visit and reflect on the creative struggles that once took place within these walls and to celebrate the man who brought so much incredible music to the world.
+Since the Upper Belvedere Palace is now the home of an art museum and a major visitor's attraction, one would think that city officials would consider making these rooms a place to visit and reflect on the creative struggles that once took place within these walls and to celebrate the man who brought so much incredible music to the world.